Graduate Resources & FAQs

 At this time, Stonehill College does not offer graduate housing.

-Graduate students who are enrolled part time are not eligible to participate in the Student Health Plan (SHP).
+Graduate students are not eligible to participate in the Student Health Plan (SHP).
 If you are in need of coverage, we strongly encourage you to explore coverage options through the Massachusetts Health Connector.
 Visit mahealthconnector.org for more information.

 State law requires that students taking nine (9) or more credits provide proof of immunizations to the College.

 If you are on campus for evening courses and need assistance for nonemergency medical care after hours, there is a medical facility located less than a mile from campus called Compass Medical Center.
 It is located at 21 Bristol Drive, Easton, Massachusetts, 02357.
 It accepts most insurance plans and is staffed by physicians, physician assistants and nurse practitioners.

 Please visit Counseling Services for detailed information regarding 36 mental health and wellness services.